tkvogt/judy-graph-db/README.md

 Judy Arrays
 ===========

-Judy arrays are a key-value storage that promises very little cache misses when the key indexes are near to each other: [Quote](http://www.nothings.org/computer/judy/): "If your data is often sequential, or approximately sequential (e.g. an arithmetic sequence stepping by 64), Judy might be the best data structure to use".
+Judy arrays are a key-value storage that promises very little cache misses when the key indexes are near to each other (They form the small/red structure): [Quote](http://www.nothings.org/computer/judy/): "If your data is often sequential, or approximately sequential (e.g. an arithmetic sequence stepping by 64), Judy might be the best data structure to use".
 This obviously means that only the lowest bits should change in the innermost loop.

 In a lot of graph algorithms you take a node, then you want to do something with all edges of a certain label (setting the edge attr bits in the lower image).
 Iterating all these edges is done with lowest bits of the 64bit keys, called edge enum.
 We use typeclasses to freely set the size of attr and enum bits to adapt this structure to your needs.